-IMPORTANT: Outdoor air thermistor and coil thermistor are factory mounted in the final locations.
-Check to insure thermistors are mounted properly per Fig. 9 and Fig. 10.
+IMPORTANT: The outdoor air thermistor and coil thermistor should be factory mounted in the final locations.
+Check to ensure thermistors are mounted properly per Fig. 9 and Fig. 10.

 Thermistor Sensor Comparison

 The control continuously monitors and compares the outdoor air temperature sensor and outdoor coil temperature sensor to ensure proper operating conditions.
 The comparison is: